DeloitteAU/webpack-config/README.md

 Stylesheets will be extracted into standalone CSS files by default.
 If you would like them to be embedded into the JavaScript file, use an extension of `.js.scss`.

-3. Add a `browserslist` property to your project's `package.json` file:
+3. Add a `browserslist` property to your project's `package.json` file to define supported browsers:

 ```json
 "browserslist": [